 VR3 trials are randomized controlled trials that compare clinically important outcomes between intervention and control condition.

-VR Solace was designed to distract people from pain and help them relax.
-Choose to virtually travel to one of eight beautiful and unique scenes.
+VR Solace and Nature VR were designed to distract people from pain and help them relax.
+Choose to virtually travel to one of eight beautiful and unique scenes, then choose from three different modes: distraction, guided meditation, and breathing exercise.
 Along with soothing music and tranquil sound effects, unexpected delights keep things interesting and engaging.
 Watch the video, below, for a montage of scenes from VR Solace.
 We are currently testing this app in our NIH sponsored study of virtual reality for chronic GI cancer pain (read more).

 Irritable bowel syndrome (IBS) affects nearly 10% of the world’s population and undermines physical, emotional and social wellbeing.
 Although medical treatments can be effective, research shows that mind-body treatments such as meditation, cognitive behavioral therapy, and biofeedback can boost quality of life, reduce visceral anxiety, and promote healthy living for people suffering from IBS.
 Using the latest in virtual reality technology, coupled with the science of mind-body medicine, IBS/VR surrounds each user within virtual environments designed to strengthen the brain-gut axis and improve quality of life.